Welcome booklet PhD students - IP Paris

 Two teams will be at your service throughout your time at IP Paris:

-Only 20km south of Paris, the Institut Polytechnique de Paris campus is located at the edge of the city, near Massy-Palaiseau train station.
+Just 20 km south of Paris, the Institut Polytechnique de Paris campus is located on the outskirts of Paris.

 Preparing for a period of study abroad means preparing your budget!